ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PlaceSearchModel.rst

 The visibility scope can be one of:

+.. _sdk_qtlocation_placesearchmodel_Place.UnspecifiedVisibility    No explicit visibility scope specified, places with any visibility may be part of search results.-method:

 +-------------------------------+-----------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_placesearchmodel_Place.DeviceVisibility         Only places stored on the local device will be part of the search results.-method:
 | Place.UnspecifiedVisibility   | No explicit visibility scope specified, places with any visibility may be part of search results.   |
 +-------------------------------+-----------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_placesearchmodel_Place.PrivateVisibility        Only places that are private to the current user will be part of the search results.-method:
 | Place.DeviceVisibility        | Only places stored on the local device will be part of the search results.                          |
 +-------------------------------+-----------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_placesearchmodel_Place.PublicVisibility         Only places that are public will be part of the search results.-method:
 | Place.PrivateVisibility       | Only places that are private to the current user will be part of the search results.                |
 +-------------------------------+-----------------------------------------------------------------------------------------------------+
 | Place.PublicVisibility        | Only places that are public will be part of the search results.                                     |